-From the point of view of the FASTEN IIoT platform, the architecture is designed as depicted in Figure 33, where the different colours represent the two possible implementation allowed by the reference architecture: in blue are highlighted the modules referring to the FIWARE catalogue, while in red are represented the modules embodied by Apache foundation related tools.
+From the point of view of the FASTEN IIoT platform, the architecture is designed as depicted in Figure 32, where the different colors represent the two possible implementation allowed by the reference architecture: in blue are highlighted the modules referring to the FIWARE catalogue, while in red are represented the modules embodied by Apache foundation related tools.

-Figure 33 - FASTEN IIoT Platform (Reis, et al.)
+Figure 33 - FASTEN IIoT Platform [28]

-In particular, the architecture can be decomposed into different conceptual layers (not aligned with the modules disposition of Figure 33):
+In particular, the architecture can be decomposed into different conceptual layers (not aligned with the modules disposition of Figure 32):

-- 1. Field: comparable to the layer 0 in Figure 10, it represents the automated machines and systems, as well as the robotic assets supposed to be integrated in the perimeter of the FASTEN initiative. - 2.
-Interfaces: including the blocks above the field (FI-ROS Interface [24], IDAS blocks [32], OPC-UA [29] MQTT [27] F4I Wrappers, and F4I-ROS Interface), it lists the modules in charge to route and convert the data coming from the assets addressed to the layers above.
+- 1. Field: comparable to the layer 0 in Figure 9 The "automation pyramid" [11] Figure 9, it represents the automated machines and systems, as well as the robotic assets supposed to be integrated in the perimeter of the FASTEN initiative. - 2.
+Interfaces: including the blocks above the field (FI-ROS Interface [29], IDAS blocks [30], OPC-UA [31] MQTT [32], F4I Wrappers, and F4I-ROS Interface), it lists the modules in charge to route and convert the data coming from the assets addressed to the layers above.
 In particular, all the listed modules are in charge to filter the raw data coming from the different sources of the field, adapting them to common data formats and syntaxes, enabling the data uniformity needed for the vendor-independency and interoperability requirements. - 3.
-Middleware: declinable in the tools of Orion Context Broker [30] (FIWARE) or Apache Kafka [40], these modules act as message-oriented boards, where the data coming from different data sources are conveyed into dedicated topics, defined and addressable through unique and pre-defined names. - 4.
-Data handling: this layer relies on two modules of the FIWARE catalogue, where the PERSEO module is in charge of Complex Events Processing (CEP) [7], while CYGNUS connects Orion Context Broker middleware with external databases, adding some filtering capabilities. - 5.
-IoT Event Repository: embodied by MongoDB (a non-SQL database) [39] this module is in charge to ensure data persistency for late analyses.
+Middleware: declinable in the tools of Orion Context Broker [33] (FIWARE) or Apache Kafka [34], these modules act as message-oriented boards, where the data coming from different data sources are conveyed into dedicated topics, defined and addressable through unique and predefined names. - 4.
+Data handling: this layer relies on two modules of the FIWARE catalogue, where the PERSEO module is in charge of Complex Events Processing (CEP) [35], while CYGNUS connects Orion Context Broker middleware with external databases, adding some filtering capabilities. - 5.
+IoT Event Repository: embodied by MongoDB (a non-SQL database) [36] this module is in charge to ensure data persistency for late analyses.
 Apache Kafka middleware grants direct a direct interface and doesn't need additional modules. - 6.
-Security: this layer relies on three components of the FIWARE catalogue, namely KeyRock, a tokenbased authentication service, Wilma [35] a proxy implementation enforcing access control, and AuthzForce [37], a module granting APIs to implement policy-based authentication decisions. - 7.
+Security: this layer relies on three components of the FIWARE catalogue, namely KeyRock, a token-based authentication service, Wilma [37], a proxy implementation enforcing access control, and AuthzForce [38], a module granting APIs to implement policy-based authentication decisions. - 7.
 User Interface: this layer enables the provision of aggregated data to whom they may concern.
-It is indeed populated by two modules: Wirecloud [25], an environment providing mashup tools to create dashboards, and Knowage [33], a suite providing data-based Business Intelligence and reporting functionalities. - 8.
-Custom-based interfaces towards external tools: addressed in Figure 31 as "Data Interoperability Enterprise Service Bus" is an actual Enterprise Service Bus (ESB) [26]implementation which grants parsing and connection to external software platforms such as Manufacturing Execution Systems (MESs) [4], applications for Enterprise Resource Planning (ERP) [44] and Product Lifecycle Management (PLM) [21]. - 9.
+It is indeed populated by two modules: Wirecloud [39], an environment providing mashup tools to

+- create dashboards, and Knowage [40], a suite providing data-based Business Intelligence and reporting functionalities. - 8.
+Custom-based interfaces towards external tools: addressed in Figure 32 as "Data Interoperability Enterprise Service Bus" is an actual Enterprise Service Bus (ESB) [41] implementation which grants parsing and connection to external software platforms such as Manufacturing Execution Systems (MESs) [42], applications for Enterprise Resource Planning (ERP) [43] and Product Lifecycle Management (PLM) [44]. - 9.
 FASTEN proprietary tools: this last layer lists the two applications developed inside the FASTEN action, devoted to robotic assets orchestration and industrial data analysis.